Chivalry 2 will release this June

 Nice to maul you! 🔨 #Chivalry2 pic.twitter.com/V9VTVg3AQwJanuary 15, 2021

 Torn Banner Studios told me that, although the combat can be complex as I observed, it wants medieval warfare in general to be represented in the game.
 Ideally, you can have fun being an expert swordfighter, or just a guy who runs around screaming.
-There'll be big objective-based maps, as well as smaller combat scenarios.
+There'll be big, 64-player objective-based maps, as well as smaller deathmatch bouts.
 Hopefully it all turns out to be as cool as my first impression led me to believe it could—though, even if it's just a brief fad where we all get really into yelling and hitting each other with steel for a month, I'd probably be satisfied by that, too.